Aashi24/shreyakr-portfolio/Assignment2.md

                   x---------------------x---------------------x---------------------x---------------------x
 @Source:
-The data for all these visualizations was sourced from the OECD Database, more specifically from OECD National Accounts Statistics: National Accounts at a Glance
+The data for all these visualizations was sourced from the OECD Database, more specifically from OECD National Accounts Statistics: National Accounts at a Glance (https://data.oecd.org/gga/general-government-debt.htm)

->> Graveyard for visualizations that did not make the cut [Click to see trial visualizations->](/dataviz2.md)
+>> Graveyard for visualizations that did not make the cut, these are just trial plots and may be ignored [Click to see trial visualizations->](/dataviz2.md)

 >> Return [<- Click to return to my portfolio](/README.md)